Enobraed/NixOS-My-Config/README.md

     Optimizations for gaming, such as driver tuning, power management, etc.

 I am constantly experimenting with new features of NixOS and trying to utilize its full potential.
 My config is the result of many hours of fine tuning and customization to improve usability and performance.

+## Acknowledgements
+This repository is inspired by the NixOS community and the many contributors who helped shape the project.
+These customizations were written by me, but I also can't help but acknowledge the friends who helped me with everything.
+@neizhmak, @nek0oo0o